Dawoud Rajiha: Career

-Rajiha attained the rank of major general in 1998 and was appointed as the Syrian Army's deputy chief of staff six years later, in 2004.
+Rajiha attained the rank of colonel general in 1998 and was appointed as the Syrian Army's deputy chief of staff six years later, in 2004.
 In 2005, he received a promotion to the rank of general called Imad (a rank in the Syrian armed forces between major general and lieutenant general).
 When Ali Habib Mahmud was named to head the ministry of defense in 2009, Rajiha was given the position of army chief of staff.
 He held this position in 2011, when the Syrian civil war began.
 On 8 August 2011, he was chosen by President Bashar al-Assad to replace Mahmud as minister of defense.

 Rumored death

 On 20 May 2012, the Damascus council of the Free Syrian Army, among the rebel organizations opposed to the Assad government, alleged that it had assassinated Rajiha and the seven other members of the government's Central Crisis Management Cell (CCMC).
 It was since proven that the allegations were false and were rebels propaganda.
 Members of the unit, including former minister of defense Hasan Turkmani, were shown on Syrian television to be alive, and the rebels later stated that only Rajiha's deputy, General Assef Shawkat, and a second official who was not named.
 Shawkat, the brother-in-law of President Assad, was later shown to have survived, as well.
 In June 2012, the matter of Rajiha's alleged death was permanently resolved when it was confirmed that he remained Assad's defense minister in the newly formed cabinet.